JosiahCastillo/Azure-SIEM-Map/README.md

 Firstly, I navigated to Microsoft Defender for Cloud, enabled it in my Azure subscription, then navigated to the Environment settings menu you see here.

 ![Enabling_Log_Retrieval_1](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/ca28d642-5d62-4e20-bfe9-f2741d880036)

+In this menu you can also see the LAW I created listed undeneath my Azure subscription.
+Currently I have 0 plans active in my subscription and my LAW.
+Since the LAW is connected to my VM from the last section, I should be able to activate a Server Defender Plan once I select Honeypot-Law from the Environment settings dropdown.

 ![Enabling_Log_Retrieval_2](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/5fce1746-dbc6-4bd0-a06c-ba0c7bde0e5d)

 ![Enabling_Log_Retrieval_3](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/17ef1753-aafe-43e2-a51d-1f24e1390668)

 ### Step 4: Accessing the Honeypot